fuji44/iocage-plugin-flexget/README.md

 flexget web passwd new_password
 ```

 ### Advanced configure

-If you want to make settings that cannot be done with the Web UI, you have to access the jail console and execute commands or rewrite the configuration file.
+If you want to make settings that cannot be done with the Web UI, you have to access the jail console and execute `flexget` commands or rewrite the configuration file.

-Since flexget is configured to run as the flexget user, use the `flexget` user to operate the console.

-configuration directory is `/home/flexget/.config/flexget`.
-Files such as logs, configurations and DBs can be found here.

-flexget is installed in `/home/flexget/flexget`.
+#### `flexget` command

-Use the `flexget` command to operate flexget.
-The command can be run as the flexget user.
+The `flexget` command must be run as the `flexget` user.
+See [the official docs](https://flexget.com/CLI) for more information on the command.

 ```
 su - flexget
 flexget --help
 ```

+#### config files

-flexget is installed in the Python venv environment.
+flexget is installed in the python venv environment at `/usr/local/flexget`.
+Files such as logs, config and DBs can be found here.

 Normally you would have to activate the venv environment or specify an absolute path to run the `flexget` command, but flexget users are already configured to activate venv at login.
-See `$ HOME / .cshrc`
+See `$HOME/.cshrc`

 ## Start and stop